keremceliker/VMware-Tanzu-Kubernetes-Grid-Deployment-and-Configuration/README.md

 - Docker Container version 18.09 must be installed in your Linux or Windows build *As part of the TKG Cli deployment, it creates a OnPrem Kubernetes Cluster on the VMware Guest and uses it to attach the boot-strap to the target Tanzu Kubernete Grid.
 - VMware vSphere ESXi 6.7
-- VMware Cloud Foundation 4
+- VMware Cloud Foundation 4 (Nice to Have!)
 - Python3 Tool
 - Putty
 - PuttyGen